Group Therapy

 Interpersonal Mindfulness

-This group is designed for law students who are interested in using mindfulness to increase self-acceptance and relate more comfortably to others.
+These groups are designed for law students who are interested in using mindfulness to increase self-acceptance and relate more comfortably to others.
 Sample topics include working with social anxiety, self-critical thoughts, mindful communication and present-centered awareness.
 Prior experience with mindfulness or meditation is welcome, but not a requirement for participation in this group.

 To register, please email: lrd52@georgetown.edu and ags111@georgetown.edu.